cworthen/jekyll-practice/README.md

 # jekyll-practice

-Learning and practice web development with Jekyll.
+Learning and practicing web development with Jekyll.